intel/terraform-intel-gcp-vm/examples/gcp-linux-fastchat-simple/README.md

 1. **Wait ~10 minutes** for the Recipe to download/install FastChat and the LLM model before continuing
 2. SSH into newly created GCP VM
 3. **Run `source /usr/local/bin/run_demo.sh`**
+3.5 If you did not choose to open a port, your app will be proxied through gradio.
+You will see a public link which you can navigate to.
-4. On your computer, open a browser and navigate to **http://<VM_PLUBLIC_IP>:7860**.
+4. Otherwise, if you choose to open port 7860 in main.tf: on your computer, open a browser and navigate to **http://<VM_PLUBLIC_IP>:7860**.
 Get your Public IP from the "Compute Engine" section of the GCP console.

 --- KNOWN ISSUE ---

-This may fail.
+The demo may initially fail.
 In this case, run

 `pip install gradio==3.10`